stonepros/stone/doc/stonefs/health-messages.rst

   Message
     "Client *name* failing to respond to capability release" Description
-    CephFS clients are issued *capabilities* by the MDS, which are like locks.
+    StoneFS clients are issued *capabilities* by the MDS, which are like locks.
 Sometimes, for example when another client needs access, the MDS will request clients release their capabilities.
 If the client is unresponsive or buggy, it might fail to do so promptly or fail to do